epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 -  **Dataset wpcd:**
 	For each article and for each outgoing links on the article:
-	- Calculate y-position of the link inside the HTML page, using XXX library
+	- Calculate y-position of the link inside the HTML page, using the **Selenium** Python library

 	- Determine the section in which the link is located, using XXX

 	- Store the results in the extended table _links_

 	- For each destination article, compute the average location of all the links going to this article.
-Results are stored in the extended _articles_ table.
+Results are stored in the extended _articles_ table

 - **Dataset paths_finished and paths_unfinished:**
 For each article and for each outgoing links: